AMV (TV station): Early broadcasting

+RVN opened transmission on 19 June 1964, at 7pm, to much anticipation by the people of the Riverina and South-West Slopes.
+Prior to the opening of RVN-2, many in the Riverina needed marketing advice of purchasing their television sets and installing their aerials in advance to a any last minute demands, while others who did not own television sets were invited to view them from shopfronts.
+The opening night's programming of RVN included an announcement from the area's then local Federal Member, footage of the station's construction, a five minute news bulletin with newsreader Paul Griffiths, the feature film, The Dambusters at 9:05pm and The Jack Benny Program.
+AMV-4 Albury opened transmission for the first time at 4:55pm on 7 September 1964, with Cohns Cobbers’ Teleclub.
+Before the official opening at 7:16pm titled Were You There — with AMV, the other programmes were Captain Gallant at 6pm, Calvin and the Colonel at 6:30pm, On Target with Ross Sellars at 6:55pm and ABC News from ABV-2 at 7pm.
+After the opening, the programs were Bonanza at 8:30pm, the 1954 movie Lucky Me at 9:30pm and Mike Hammer at 11:15pm.
+The station closed down for the night at 11:35pm.

 As with most stations at the time, news was done by announcing over slides, or read to the camera, combined with the previous night's news film from ATN-7 Sydney.
 Local programming, including commercials, was broadcast live.
 RVN was the only station to have made a profit, albeit a small one, in its first year of operation.

 RVN-AMV

-By the early 1970s, many regional stations faced financial difficulties, and as a result RVN and AMV merged to form the Riverina and North East Victoria Television Service Pty Ltd, in 1971.
+By the early 1970s, many regional stations faced financial difficulties, and as a result RVN and AMV planned to merge to form the Riverina and North East Victoria Television Service Pty Ltd, in 1971.
 The stations were known on-air as RVN-AMV.
 Both stations were programmed separately, until 1976 when transmission for both stations was centralised in Wagga Wagga.

 In 1983, the stations faced a unique situation when New South Wales and Victoria ended daylight saving periods at different times.
 For three weeks, RVN's output was shown on AMV on a one-hour delay.
 It was also unusual in that it served audiences in two states, and had to program accordingly.
-New South Wales viewers in the Riverina received Sydney news and sports, primarily rugby league, while viewers in North East Victoria were shown Melbourne news and sports (mainly VFL/AFL).
+New South Wales viewers in the Riverina received Sydney news and sports, primarily rugby league, while viewers in North East Victoria were shown Melbourne news and sports (mainly Australian Football League [AFL; previously VFL]).

+By the mid-1980s, 80 people were employed at Wagga, and a further 40 in Albury.